dave-vazquez/hacker-news/README.md

 For a mere 30 requests, either approach results in a fairly quick load-time.

-I'm personally fond of having each `Story` component responsible for fetching it's own data, but using this approach would have required I break the semantics of my HTML.
+I'm personally fond of having each `Story` component responsible for fetching its own data, but using this approach would have required I break the semantics of my HTML.
 It's a bit complicated to explain why - but in short, it just wasn't a compromise I was willing to make.

 ### **Comment Section**